You'll be hooked to Northumberland

 There are professional fly fishing coaches and guides available who can provide any tackle that is required and ensure your day fishing is fun.

-The stunning Northumberland coastline is so varied, any sea fisherman will be in their element.
+The stunning Northumberland coastline is so varied for sea fishing trips, any fisherman will be in their element.
 There are superb sandy beaches, and numerous rocky areas which provide the shore angler the chance to catch a wide variety of saltwater species including cod, pollack, and summer mackerel.

 Casting a line from a pier can be fun too!
-Craster, Amble, Seahouses, and Blyth all have piers and charter boats for those who wish to go out to sea.
+Craster, Amble, Seahouses, and Blyth all have piers and charter fishing boats for those who wish to go sea trout fishing.